GerritCodeReview/plugins_multi-site/DESIGN.md

 This plugin expands upon the excellent work on the high-availability plugin, introduced by Ericsson for implementing mutli-master at Stage #4.
-The git log history of this projects still shows the 'branching point' where it started.
+The git log history of this project still shows the 'branching point' where it started.
 The v2.16.x (with NoteDb) of the multi-site plugin was at Stage #7.

 The current version of the multi-site plugin is at Stage #9, it is now possible for